wonderkiln/lockstep.io/README.md

 If in Player A's simulation the character just dodged the bullet in time, but in Player B's simulation the character didn't dodge that same bullet in time - strictly due to fuzziness - our two simulations are no longer in sync and we aren't sharing a game state any longer.
 We call this non-deterministic physics.
 ```

-A Deterministic Physics Simulation, where there is literally zero fuziness and even the random number generators are seeded together can in turn reveal
+A Deterministic Physics Simulation, where there is literally zero fuziness and even the random number generators are seeded together can in turn reveal non-deterministic-like behavior.